Ghizmilth/Project-0---Car-Game/README.md

 4. The user wins once one of the players make it to the right side of the screen.
 5. There is a draw, if both trolls get to the finish line at the same time.

-### Data Structures for "Car Game"
+### Data Structures for "Race Game"
-Let's consider object types Car, Route, Screen, Position, Finishline
+Let's consider object types Troll, Screen, Position, Finishline

 ### User Stories